 When it was my turn, I leaped off the side of the pool, catastrophically belly-flopped, doggy paddled halfway across the pool, and sank.
 The girls in my class were so impressed with me.

-I was finally able to get over that traumatic experience (I guess it was more embarassing than traumatic) when my wife and I decided to get an above ground pool this past year.
+I was finally able to get over that traumatic experience (I guess it was more embarrassing than traumatic) when my wife and I decided to get an above-ground pool this past year.
 The first time I hopped into it (I’m a big guy so I use the term “hopped” very loosely) I noticed that I was able to float effortlessly on my back for the first time in my life!

 When I tried to give my kids some pointers on how to float I was told, “Dad…you just float because you’re fat.”

 Which lead me down a rabbit hole of research to try and find out if fat people really do float better than skinny people and, if so, why?
 One of the main reasons I decided to find out was to impress my kids but, since that rarely seems to happen, I figured I’d share the information here with you as well!

 In general, fat people float better than lean people.
 However, it is a person’s overall composition, not necessarily their size, that dictates their buoyancy and how well they will float in water.
 The higher a person’s body fat percentage is, the easier it will be for them to float.

 In general, fat people, women, and elderly people tend to float the best while people with high muscle mass tend to sink.
 So yes, I float and bodybuilders sink.